Dealing with Logs and Zeros in Regression Models: Proof of Theorem : iOLS

 This expression simplifies, when evaluated at $\phi=\beta$, to

 which yields

-Following the same reasoning as in the previous theorem, a sufficient condition for convergence is that $\frac{U_i}{1+\delta}$ is between $0$ and $1$ for all $i$.
-Therefore, the choice of $\delta$ will affect both the speed of convergence and whether the estimator converges at all.
-An efficient strategy for choosing $\delta$ is to start at a relatively small value and increment it if convergence fails -- which can be checked by estimating $\kappa$ as explained above.
+Following the same reasoning as in the previous theorem, a sufficient condition for convergence is that $\frac{U_i}{1+\rho}$ is between $0$ and $1$ for all $i$, as well as an overlap on positive outcomes condition.
+Therefore, the choice of $\rho$ will not only affect the speed of convergence, but also whether the estimator converges at all.

+Unlike in the previous case for $\delta<\infty$, the choice of $\rho$ does not modify the relevant moment condition.
+Its only purpose is now to control the convergence of the algorithm.
+The modulus $\kappa$ is a function of $\rho$ with two important features.
+First, the algorithm will diverge for too small values of $\rho$, which ultimately depends on the underlying DGP, because it implies $\kappa$ above 1.
+Second, a too large $\rho$ implies $\kappa$ very close to 1, hence a very slow numerical convergence.
+Therefore, the optimal $\delta$ is large enough to guarantee convergence but small enough so that convergence is fast.
+An efficient strategy for choosing $\rho$ is to start at a relatively small value and increment it if convergence fails -- which can be checked by estimating $\kappa$ as explained above.